ajayyy/LakeEffectScoutingSummary/README.md

 Summarizes scouting data into understandable words.

+Has an electron app local version and a server-based remote version.

+The server-based version supports file uploading, photo uploading and `https`.
+They both run off the same codebase, meaning updates will work on both versions.

 # Instructions

 Put scouting data in a folder called data (in the root directory of the program).